|(a) General requirements. Students shall be awarded

 is expected to:

-and online communication such as social media posts, sending and receiving
+inappropriate digital and online communication such as sending and

 violence.
 The student understands the impact of interpersonal violence